blue-luke/bank-tech-test/README.md

 ## How to use

+Download code and run npm install to acquire dependencies.

 Below is how to interact with the code in a repl.
 It duplicates what the automated tests accomplish.

 Open account.js in a javascript runtime environment such as node: